tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 ## Tokens

-The structure of tokens is similar to LiveCode Script, but again a little stricter.
+The structure of tokens is similar to xTalk Script, but again a little stricter.
 The regular expressions describing the tokens are as
 follows: